Freezing into Stripe States in Two-Dimensional Ferromagnets and Crossing Probabilities in Critical Percolation

 Again, a domain mosaic characterized by winding numbers (0,1) [or (1,0)] occurs with probability $P_{0,1}$ (or $P_{1,0}$), as given by Eq.~\eqref{windingclusters}, and coarsens into a vertical (or a horizontal) stripe state.
 Similarly, a mosaic with cross topology occurs with probability $2 \mathcal{P}_X$ given by Eq.~\eqref{crosscluster}, and coarsens directly into the ground state (either all spins pointing up or all pointing down).
 However, a domain mosaic can also reach the ground state by the indirect route of first forming a diagonal stripe state with non-zero winding numbers in both directions.
 As found previously for the specific case of the $(1,1)$ stripe, such states are long lived~\cite{spirin_fate_2001}; namely, they reach the ground state at a time scale that is much larger than the typical coarsening time $\mathcal{O}(L^2)$.

 In Fig.~\ref{pertop} we plot the realizations that evolve to a topology with winding number $(0,1)$ or $(1,0)$, or to the cross topology for a variety of aspect ratios $r$.
 These again agree well with the exact percolation crossing probabilities that follow from Eqs.~\eqref{windingclusters} and \eqref{crosscluster}.
-In the specific case of the square system (aspect ratio $r=1$), the probability of reaching an infinitely along lived stripe state is $0.3390\ldots$.
+In the specific case of the square system (aspect ratio $r=1$), the probability of reaching an infinitely long-lived stripe state is $0.3388\ldots$.
 Because the kinetic Ising model can also evolve to diagonal stripe topologies, $\mathcal{P}_{0, 1} + \mathcal{P}_{1, 0} + 2 \mathcal{P}_X$ is less than 1.

-In conclusion, the probabilities with which Ising ferromagnets freeze into metastable stripe states correspond exactly to crossing probabilities in critical percolation.
-Our simulation results for the probabilities to reach a specified ultimate fate (Figs.~\ref{opentop} and \ref{pertop}) agree with theoretical predictions.
-Our approach also applies to arbitrarily-shaped domains and boundary conditions, and also can be used to determine more subtle characteristics, such as the distribution of the number of stripes.
+In conclusion, the probabilities with which Ising ferromagnets freeze into metastable stripe states correspond exactly to crossing probabilities in critical continuum percolation.
+This correspondence relies on the initial statistical symmetry between up and down spins, which applies when the system is quenched from equilibrium at {\em any} supercritical initial temperature, $T>T_c$.
+Our simulation results for the probabilities to reach a specified ultimate fate (Figs.~\ref{opentop} and \ref{pertop}) are in excellent agreement with theoretical predictions.
+Our approach can be applied to arbitrarily-shaped domains and boundary conditions, and also can be used to determine more subtle characteristics, such as the distribution of the number of stripes.

-The correspondence with continuum percolation at the critical point depends crucially on the initial state consisting of an equal number of up and down spins.
-This equality always holds if the system is quenched from equilibrium at an initial temperature that is above the critical temperature $T_c$.
-If, however, the system is in a magnetic field that is switched to zero simultaneously with quenching, or if the initial temperature is below $T_c$, then the Ising ferromagnet always freezes into the ground state corresponding to the initial majority phase~\cite{spirin_fate_2001}.
-This behavior immediately follows from the percolation viewpoint.
-Such a system is above the percolation threshold and there always exists a spanning domain of the majority phase that percolates in both directions.
-Consequently, the system coarsens into the ground state.

-While we focused on the Ising model with zero temperature spin-flip dynamics, our theory applies more generally to phase ordering kinetics in two-dimensional systems with non-conserved scalar order parameter, as well as to quenches to sub-critical temperatures.
-In the latter case, the coarsening regime requires that $\xi \ll \ell(t) \ll L$ (where the equilibrium correlation length $\xi$ may be arbitrarily large), and metastable stripe states last a finite but large time compared to the coarsening timescale.
+Our theory generally applies to phase ordering kinetics in two dimensions with non-conserved scalar order parameter, as well as to quenches to non-zero subcritical temperatures.
+In the latter case, the coarsening regime requires that $\xi \ll \ell(t) \ll L$ (where the equilibrium correlation length $\xi$ may be arbitrarily large).
+Metastable stripe states will now persist for a finite but very long time compared to the coarsening time scale before the final approach to the equilibrium state.